SportsNet Pittsburgh: History

 On October 1, 2021, AT&T SportsNet Pittsburgh, along with sister networks AT&T SportsNet Rocky Mountain, and Root Sports Northwest, was removed from Dish Network satellite and Sling streaming TV services.

 On February 24, 2023, Warner Bros.
 Discovery announced plans to exit the RSN business, informing the teams that AT&T Sports Networks would file for chapter 7 bankruptcy unless deals were made for them to exit or take over the channels.
 Root Sports Northwest was not affected, as it is majority-owned by the Seattle Mariners.
 While originally setting a deadline of March 31, it later reached an agreement to keep the networks operational through at least the end of the 2023 Major League Baseball season.
-The Athletic noted that Penguins owner Fenway Sports Group had experience in the RSN business via its operation of NESN in Boston, and reported that the channel could be integrated with or replaced by a local feed of NESN.
+As Fenway Sports Group had recently acquired the Penguins, it was speculated by sportswriters that the channel could be taken over by the company in conjunction with its Boston-area network NESN.
+On August 31, 2023, it was announced that AT&T Sportsnet Pittsburgh would be acquired by Fenway Sports Group via the Pittsburgh Penguins, and would be rebranded as SportsNet Pittsburgh on October 2.
+NESN would handle the day-to-day operations of the network.

-On August 28, 2023, it was reported that the Penguins had reached an agreement to acquire AT&T SportsNet Pittsburgh.
-Two days later, it was announced that the network would be acquired by Fenway Sports Group via the Pittsburgh Penguins, and would be rebranded as SportsNet Pittsburgh on October 2.
-NESN will handle the day-to-day operations of the network.
 It was initially uncertain whether the Pirates would continue to be televised by the channel, with sportswriters citing potential conflict of interest concerns with FSG being the parent company of a competing MLB team, the Boston Red Sox.
 On December 13, 2023, the Pirates announced that they had acquired a stake in SportsNet Pittsburgh, and confirmed that it would remain the team's home beginning in the 2024 season.
 Team president Travis Williams stated that Major League Baseball was not worried about any conflict of interest concerns.

 On April 29, 2024, the network launched SNP 360 as its over-the-top streaming platform.
 Modelled after NESN 360, the service allows viewers to stream live and video on-demand content and event coverage.
 It is available at no additional charge to SportsNet Pittsburgh subscribers on television providers, and sold as a direct-to-consumer subscription service priced at $17.99 per-month.